Garden Organizer Handbooks

 - A Community Garden Manifesto, Newcastle Community Garden Project

 All the way from Callaghan, Australia, this document looks at the community-side of community gardens, addressing issues from “Who’s in charge?” to “Valuing what we do” from the perspective of a variety of gardeners and garden leaders.

-This is our compilation of “top tips” or “best practices” for starting, and sustaining community and school gardens and associated programs.
+This is our compilation of “best practices” for starting, and sustaining community and school gardens and associated programs.

 We’ve already said it and we’ll say it again: don’t go it alone!
 The following tips will help you think about who to involve, how to involve them, and how you’re going to work together.

 As a garden leader, you know better than anybody that community and school gardens are as much about garden community as they are about gardens.
 Here-in lies your role as an organizer–how do you organize the people in your garden?
-Over the many years that community and school gardens have been alive and well, garden leaders have formed and refined some great tools for at once supporting garden and people management.
+Over the many years, garden leaders have formed and refined some great tools for at once supporting gardens and people.

-Many community and school gardens face similar challenges and even though solutions can be unique to each site, there is much that we can learn from each other regarding how we build solutions.
+Many community and school gardens face similar challenges and, even though each garden is unique, there is much that we can learn from each other regarding how we build solutions.

 We haven’t forgotten (and hope you don’t either) the importance of celebrating–in your garden, with your gardeners, with the broader community!
 Celebrate the seasons, your garden’s growth, volunteer contributions, and your friendly garden community!
-Even though celebrating often ends up at the bottom of our lists, left as something we do if we have time after all the work is done, we should recognize its equal importance in providing garden leadership.
+Even though celebrating often ends up at the bottom of our lists (even as it did here), we should recognize its equal importance in growing our gardens.
 Celebrating builds community, keeps up team morale, and provides opportunities for others (i.e. community members, funders, government officials) to see the value in your project.

 For more resources and tips on starting a garden and leading its development, return to Coordinating Tools.